draios/onprem-install-docs/6.X/6.4.1/README.md

 # Airgapped Installation Options

-The Installer can be used to install in airgapped environments, either with a multi-homed installation machine that has internet access, or in an environment with no internet access.
+The Installer can be used to install in airgapped environments, either with a multi-homed installation machine that has internet access, or is in an environment with no internet access.

 ## Airgapped with Multi-Homed Installation Machine